 We can prepare a provisional the same as you would prepare a utility application, and simply file it as a provisional.
 From a legal perspective that is the best thing to do.
 However, such a practice may not be the best for our clients.
 We find a good rule of thumb is to spend about half of the effort on a provisional as we would spend if producing a first draft of a utility application.
 That level of effort typically allows us to get an enabled application on file expeditiously and gives the client somewhat of a reasonable cost initially.

-Keep in mind for any provisional that if you don’t mention various embodiments it in the application you don’t get credit for them.
-If you narrowly disclose the invention that is what you will get credit for.
-No one will fill in the blanks for you at the patent office or in court, unless it is done in the provisional.
-In general it is better to say more about how an invention works than less.
+Keep in mind for any provisional, that if you don’t mention various embodiments it in the application you don’t get credit for them.
+If you narrowly disclose the invention that is all you will get credit for.
+No one will fill in the blanks for you at the patent office, or in court, unless it is done in the provisional.
+In general it is better to say more about how an invention works, than less.
 For example if two pieces of metal are joined by welding, but other ways are acceptable you must say so in the provisional, otherwise in the future you could only claim welding since screws, rivets, or other fasteners were not disclosed as possible fastening methods.